What is a community infrastructure levy (CIL)?

 CIL is applied as a charge on each square metre of floor space in new buildings, with a minimum threshold of 100 square metres or a single dwelling.
 Some types of development are exempt, for example social housing is eligible for 100% relief.

 Rates of CIL will be set out in a document known as a 'charging schedule'.
 A charging schedule sets out a rate per square metre for all qualifying development.

-It is important for applicants to follow the councils’ progress in bringing the CIL into force, as once a commencement date is set any application that is defined as chargeable and has not yet been granted planning permission will become liable, even if already submitted, validated or successful subject to Section 106 agreements.
+Now that the commencement date has been set for the 1 January 2019, any application that is defined as chargeable and has not yet been granted planning permission by the 31 December 2018 will become liable, even if already submitted, validated or successful subject to Section 106 agreements.